KorayErkan/tw-portfolio/user-assistance/creating-a-score-file.md

 > __WARNING__
 > By default, MuseScore files have the __.mscz__ extension.
 Although this is actually a __zip__ file, it should not be modified as MuseScore will not recognize any other extension.

+You are now ready to enter the notes of your score.